A Curious Thing (Once Upon a Time): In Storybrooke

 In Emma's room at the inn, Regina, Emma, David, and Mary Margaret wait for Hook as they discuss what to do.
 Regina (who just finished her romantic date with Robin Hood) decides that they need to break the curse and the way they did that before was Emma.
 They figure out that the missing component to breaking the curse is that Henry needs to believe.
 It's time to find the storybook, because that is what first made Henry start believing.
 Speaking of Killian Jones, it appears that the pirate has been taken hostage and placed in the trunk of Gold's Cadillac.
 When Gold opens it, Zelena tells him that he must kiss Emma, taking away her magic, or she'll start killing those she (Emma) loves, starting with Henry.
 Meanwhile, back at Granny's, Mary Margaret tells the others that she found the "Once Upon a Time" book in her closet during the first curse, prompting Regina to see if they can find the book again.
 When they try to leave to go find the book, Henry demands Emma tell him everything as he suspects that she has lied to him, but after she lies to him again by stating that she is his mother and she knows what's best for him, Henry asks if he can borrow her room keys, claiming that he lost his.
 Emma does not suspect Henry's true intention is to take the VW and escape Storybrooke by driving to the nearest bus station.
 He is stopped by Hook, who might have a solution to solving Emma and Henry's problems.

 At the loft, they search through boxes and just when they are about to give up, Mary Margaret searches a box that Emma has just looked through and finds the book.
-This disappoints Emma as she wants to take Henry back to New York and she thinks his remembering will just make it harder.
+This disappoints Emma as she wants to take Henry back to New York and she thinks him remembering will just make it harder for her.